Black-Palestinian solidarity: United States

 In 1970, a group of 56 African-American activists published a statement titled "An Appeal by Black Americans Against United States Support for the Zionist Government of Israel" in The New York Times.
 The statement declared that Black Americans should have "complete solidarity with our Palestinian brothers and sisters, who like us, are struggling for self-determination and an end to racist oppression."
 The statement distinguishes between Zionists and Jewish individuals, stating that they are not anti-Jewish but rather anti-Zionist due to the belief that Zionism is a racist and imperialist ideology.
-The activists cite parallels between Israel, Rhodesia, and South Africa as they argue that all three countries are white settler-states built on the expulsion of indigenous populations.
-They argue that as the Palestinian revolutionary movement is an anti-colonial movement, it shares alliances with anti-colonial revolutions in multiple African countries such as Angola and Mozambique.
+The activists cite parallels between Israel, Rhodesia, and South Africa as they argue that all three countries are White settler-states built on the expulsion of indigenous populations.
+They argue that, as the Palestinian revolutionary movement is an anti-colonial movement, it shares alliances with anti-colonial revolutions in multiple African countries, such as Angola and Mozambique.
 In addition to advocating for "complete solidarity" with Palestinians, they also argue that any form of aid, including military aid, to Israel should cease.

 In 2013, Dream Defenders was formed by Black and Palestinian college students in Florida following the murder of Trayvon Martin and the acquittal of George Zimmerman.
 The organization endorsed Boycott, Divestment and Sanctions in 2014 and has sent delegations to Palestine.

 Palestinian activists display Palestinian flags and a sign stating "Palestinians For Black Lives."

 During the 2014 Ferguson uprising, Palestinians sent advice to protesters via Twitter for resisting tear gas and other military tactics.
 Palestinian flags and a pro-Palestine chant gained prominence in the protests: "from Ferguson to Palestine, occupation is a crime!"
 In 2016, the Movement for Black Lives published its policy platform in which it described Israel as an apartheid state and accused Israel of committing genocide in Palestine.
 In response, the organization experienced a backlash from funders, event cancellations, and accusations of antisemitism.

-The Ferguson uprisings also inspired the founding of Black4Palestine, an organization which is involved in a cross-solidarity movement.
+The Ferguson uprisings also inspired the founding of Black4Palestine, an organization that is involved in a cross-solidarity movement.
 It strongly advocates the Palestinians' right to return, the Boycott, Divestment, and Sanctions Movement, anti-colonialism and anti-Zionism.
 The organization highlights the fact that both groups are experiencing unique forms of oppression, but their situations display many connections.
-The organization's mission statement is signed by many Black American activist groups and influential individuals such as Marxist-feminist activist Angela Davis.
+The organization's mission statement is signed by many Black American activist groups and influential individuals such as the Marxist-feminist activist Angela Davis.

 In January 2015, fourteen Black, Arab, and Latina activists journeyed to Palestine for a Dream Defenders delegation.
-The participants included Black Lives Matter cofounder Patrisses Cullors, journalist Marc Lamont Hill, and other Black political activists and organizers.
-The participants reported that their conversations with Palestinians during their trip illustrated many of the same issues that they faced back in the United States.
+The participants included Black Lives Matter cofounder Patrisse Cullors, journalist Marc Lamont Hill, and other Black political activists and organizers.
+The participants reported that during their trip, their conversations with Palestinians led them to believe that Palestinians faced many of the same issues that they faced back in the United States.